mrquincle/mrquincle.github.io/source/_drafts/inference-in-deep-learning.markdown

 Stochastic gradient descent is a stochastic approximation to gradient descent.
 What is approximated is the true gradient.

-##
+## Likelihood

-Likelihood, call it some error function if you hate Bayesian terms.
+Likelihood, call it an error function if you hate Bayesian terms. :-)